experientials/ziloo-firmware/docs/DEVELOP.md

 Building the firmware also takes place in a Docker container.
 Where possible all firmware will be built with the same docker container `ziloo/image-builder`.

+When working with Docker you disk can fill up quickly.
+It is a good idea to run `docker system prune` once finished on adjusting the build.